vanshitkmehta/vanshitkmehta/README.md

 Hi 👋 My name is Vanshit Mehta
 ==============================

-Full - Stack Developer , Android & Embedded Enthusiast.
+Full - Stack Developer.
 -------------------------------------------------------

-I've been coding for 3 years now , also i am very passionate about remote work , opportunities are gladly welcome.<br>
+I've been coding for 3 years now , I love to learn and uphill tasks are always welcome as they give a kick to me .<br>
-Professionally Domain Of Work - Web Developer.<br>
-Good in Data Structures and Algorithm .<br>
+I am decent in Data Structures and Algorithm but probably by the time you are reading this i would have become more better :)<br>
-Passionate for Android Development and Building Physical Electronics Products (Arduino , Raspberry Pi , ESP etc - just for fun ).

 * 🌍  I'm based in India
 * ✉️  You can contact me at [mehtavansh77@gmail.com](mailto:mehtavansh77@gmail.com)
-* 🧠  I'm getting better in Web Development
+* 🧠  I'm getting better in Full Stack Development.
-* 🤝  I'm open to collaborating on Web Dev
+* 🤝  I'm open to collaborating on Web Projects , Open Source Projects and Blog Posts.
 * ⚡  Apple had Steve Jobs then came Eric Bachman 🤣

 ### Begginer Skills